pedromassango/herenow/README.md

 - [x] See contacts on Map
 - [x] See places
 - [ ] get notified if there is a nearby contact
+- [x] Allow other people to see you in the map